RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 ### Entity Framework

-We will be using the **Microsoft.EntityFrameworkCore.SqlServer** NuGet package to connect to this database.
+We will be using the **Microsoft.EntityFrameworkCore.SqlServer** NuGet package to connect to our database.
 Add this NuGet package to the class library project.

 ```csharp
 # From the src/ folder